quicwg/base-drafts/draft-ietf-quic-tls.md

 - CONNECTION_CLOSE frames signaling errors at the QUIC layer (type 0x1c) MAY appear in any packet number space.
-CONNECTION_CLOSE frames signaling application errors (type 0x1d) MAY appear in every packet number space other than Initial.
+CONNECTION_CLOSE frames signaling application errors (type 0x1d) MUST only appear in the Application packet number space.

 - ACK frames MAY appear in any packet number space, but can only acknowledge packets which appeared in that packet number space.